kcgrimes/grimes-crate-filler/README.md

 nul = [this] execVM "G_crate.sqf";
 ```

+Parameters:
+Basic Settings:
+_Wpncount                = 10;   //Quantity of each weapon/launcher to be spawned
+_Ammocount               = 50;   //Quantity of each type of ammunition/explosive to be spawned
+_Itemcount               = 10;   //Quantity of each type of item (gadgets, attachments, etc)
+_Clothingcount           = 3;    //Quantity of each type of uniform/hat/helmet/glasses (suggested to keep small due to not being stackable)
+_Bagcount                = 3;    //Quantity of each type of bag/vest item (suggested to keep small due to not being stackable)
+_Refresh                 = 600;  //Amount of time until crate empties/refills (seconds), 0 is no refresh

+Advanced Settings:
+_NATO_Weapons              = 1; //All weapons seen as BLUFOR weapons
+_OPFOR_Ind_Weapons         = 1; //All weapons seen as OPFOR and Independent weapons
+_Mixed_Weapons             = 1; //All weapons found in BLUFOR, OPFOR, and Independent arsenals
+_Base_Weapons              = 1; //All weapons selected above will only be base/stock variants with no attachments (see attachments parameter)
+_Weapon_Ammo               = 1; //All ammunition used by any weapons pulled from above parameters
+_NATO_Launchers            = 1; //All rocket/missile launchers seen as BLUFOR launchers
+_OPFOR_Ind_Launchers       = 1; //All rocket/missile launchers seen as OPFOR and Independent launchers
+_NATO_Launcher_Ammo        = 1; //All ammunition used by BLUFOR rocket/missile launchers
+_OPFOR_Ind_Launcher_Ammo   = 1; //All ammunition used by OPFOR and Independent rocket/missile launchers
+_Plantable_Explosives      = 1; //All plantable explosive devices (mines, charges, etc.) (not sorted by faction)
+_Grenade_Launcher_Ammo     = 1; //All grenade launcher ammo
+_Throwables                = 1; //All throwable munitions (smokes, grenades, chemlights)
+_Attachments               = 1; //All weapon attachments (not sorted by faction)
+_Items                     = 1; //All items (gadgets, kits, binocs, rangefinder, laser designator, anything else on player that is not a bag or weapon)
+_Headgear                  = 1; //All hats and helmets
+_Glasses_Goggles           = 1; //All glasses and goggles (currently unsupported by BIS)
+_BLUFOR_Uniforms           = 1; //All BLUFOR uniforms (Note: Can only wear the uniforms of the player's faction, though Civilian can wear most all uniforms)
+_OPFOR_Uniforms            = 1; //All OPFOR uniforms (Note: Can only wear the uniforms of the player's faction, though Civilian can wear most all uniforms)
+_Independent_Uniforms      = 1; //All Independent uniforms (Note: Can only wear the uniforms of the player's faction, though Civilian can wear most all uniforms)
+_Civilian_Uniforms         = 1; //All Civilian uniforms (Note: Can only wear the uniforms of the player's faction, though Civilian can wear most all uniforms)
+_Guerilla_Uniforms         = 1; //All Guerilla uniforms, which are hit and miss for who can wear them, but mostly follow the name's indication (too many exceptions to split)
+_Other_Uniforms            = 1; //All Other uniforms (Note: Can only wear the uniforms of the player's faction, though Civilian can wear most all uniforms)
+_Vests                     = 1; //All vests and chest rigs
+_Bags                      = 1; //All empty, normal backpacks
+_Preset_Bags               = 1; //All preset bags (normal bags containing a preset of items, such as First Aid Kits and Explosives, which are already found elsewhere in the crate)
+_Assemble_Bags             = 1; //All backpacks that lack cargo but can be used or combined with another bag to assemble a static weapon

 Notes/Tips:
 * To keep an entity from spawning, simply comment it out by adding // at the beginning of the line (comment out)
 * Read the extra comments if you are confused about something, or contact me on the forums or via e-mail